sunhysss/DASCC/README.md

 # GPU-Accelerated DAS Ambient Noise Processing and EGF Enhancement

-This repository provides a GPU-accelerated workflow for processing distributed acoustic sensing (DAS) ambient noise data, with enhancements for empirical Green’s function (EGF) extraction and cross-correlation stacking.
+This repository provides a GPU-accelerated workflow for processing distributed acoustic sensing (DAS) ambient noise data, with enhancements for cross-correlation stacking.

 ## ✨ Key Features